intel/vpl-gpu-rt/_studio/mfx_lib/genx/README.md

-# Intel® Media SDK Shaders
+# Intel® oneVPL GPU Runtime Shaders

 This folder contains Shaders (EU Kernels) used in Intel® Media SDK library and some helper tools to rebuild them.
 Shaders are provided in 2 forms: